vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/implement-product-page-data-layer.md

 ---
 # Implement a data layer on a product page

-For this tutorial, you'll implement the Adobe Client Data Layer for a typical e-commerce website.
-If you have not already done so, please read [How to use the Adobe Client Data Layer](how-to-use-the-adobe-client-data-layer.md) first to understand how the Adobe Client Data Layer operates.
+For this tutorial, you implement the Adobe Client Data Layer for a typical e-commerce website.
+If you have not already done so, please read [How to use the Adobe Client Data Layer](how-to-use-the-adobe-client-data-layer.md) first to understand the Adobe Client Data Layer.

 Let's assume the user browses your products and clicks on a foam roller to learn more.
 The user lands on the foam roller product detail page.